github/docs/content/actions/deployment/about-deployments/about-continuous-deployment.md

 {% ifversion fpt or ghae or ghes > 3.0 or ghec %}
 {% data variables.product.prodname_actions %} provides features that give you more control over deployments.
 For example, you can use environments to require approval for a job to proceed, restrict which branches can trigger a workflow, or limit access to secrets. {% ifversion fpt or ghae-next or ghes > 3.1 or ghec %}You can use concurrency to limit your CD pipeline to a maximum of one in-progress deployment and one pending deployment. {% endif %}For more information about these features, see "[Deploying with GitHub Actions](/actions/deployment/deploying-with-github-actions)" and "[Using environments for deployment](/actions/deployment/using-environments-for-deployment)."{% endif %}

+{% ifversion fpt or ghec or ghae-issue-4856 %}

+## Using OpenID Connect to access cloud resources

+{% data reusables.actions.about-oidc-short-overview %}

+{% endif %}

 ## Workflow templates and third party actions